KirkpatrickPaul/KirkpatrickPaul/README.md

 ### Hi there, I'm Paul Kirkpatrick.

 I'm a Full stack developer that isn't sure whether he likes front-end or back-end development more.
-I live and work in the Wichita area in Kansas, and I recently finished an extensive Full Stack Development Boot Camp.
+I live and work in the Wichita area in Kansas, and I recently finished an extensive Full Stack Development Boot Camp with the University of Kansas.
 Currently, I'm exploring new opportunities and ideas.

 # Technologies